kollective-networks/kltv.kombine/doc/api.md

  Compress a single folder into a tar file.
 - folderPath: Folder to be compressed<br>
 - outputFile: Output tar file<br>
-- overwrite: If archive should be overwriten, default true<br>
+- overwrite: If archive should be overwritten, default true<br>
 - includeFolder: If true, include the folder in the tar file.<br>
 - compressionType: Compression type, default gzip<br>
 Returns: True if fine, false otherwise.